-Q. I have a very large fiddle leaf that is losing leaves like crazy - I usually have an excellent green thumb, so this is even more depressing than
+Q. I have a very large fiddle leaf that is losing leaves like crazy - what is wrong and what can I do?

 Let's see if we can help your poor plant back to health!
 To begin with, the proper regimine of care for a fiddle-leaf fig (Ficus lyrata)is as follows: